How to Become a Psychiatrist | An Extremely Demanding but Rewarding Career

 - Treat different types of mental illness

-- Work with children and adults
+- Work with children and adults (child and adolescent psychiatry)

 - Learn suicidal behavior, just to name a few